ivangsosa5/LeilenMateoPH/userStories.md

 ### Story 2.2a — Expanded Gallery with Filter

 **User Story:**
-As a **site visitor**, I want to see the full gallery for a session type and filter by subcategory, so I can find specific photos within that category.
+As a **site visitor**, I want to see all photos from a category and filter by subcategory, so I can find specific photos within that category.

 **Acceptance Criteria:**

 * Category title and description visible.
-* All photos of the category loaded in expanded gallery.
+* Expanded view shows a full-width grid with all photos of the category (no limit).
-* Subcategory filter active only inside expanded gallery.
+* Subcategory filter visible in the expanded view (not in the Lightbox).
+* Applying a subcategory filter updates the grid to only those photos.

 **Definition of Done:**

-* Photos filtered correctly.
+* Photos filtered correctly by subcategory in the expanded view grid.
-* Gallery is responsive and accessible.
+* Grid uses the full available width and is responsive and accessible.

 **Responsible Agents:** scope-rule-architect, tdd-test-first, react-test-implementer, accessibility-auditor **Priority:** High